schellenberg/computerscience20/docs/_sources/ComputingAndSociety/Internet/HTML.rst.txt

 Links
 ~~~~~~~~~~~~

-The last basic link to cover in this section is the link tag ``a``.
+The last basic tag to cover in this section is the link tag ``a``.
 In fact the last sentence of the previous section used a link to send you to the w3schools website to learn more about the attributes of an ``img`` tag.
 Links are what made the web so popular in the first place.
 Today we call them links, but in earlier years they were usually referred to as Hyperlinks.
 You can provide a link to any URL on the web using the ``href`` attribute on the ``a`` tag.
 The text that you will click on goes between the opening ``a`` tag and the closing ``a`` tag.

 .. activecode:: html_link